 We regularly batch test pharmaceutical glassware for a range of global manufacturers, importers and suppliers to verify compliance to industry standards, dimensional specifications and performance properties.

-Our services include verification of type I, II, and III glass containers for pharmaceutical use as primary packaging (containers, bottles, vials and ampoules) and parenteral delivery vessels (cartridges and syringes) against worldwide pharmacopoeia monographs and international standards.
+Our services include verification of type I, II, and III glass containers for pharmaceutical use as primary packaging (containers, bottles, vials and glass ampoules testing) and parenteral delivery vessels (cartridges and syringes testing) against worldwide pharmacopoeia monographs and international standards.
 This includes hydrolytic resistance against the European Pharmacopoeia/Pharmacopée Européenne (EP chapter 3.2.1) and United States Pharmacopoeia (USP <660>).

 Pharmaceutical testing